Quantitative AI Risk Assessments: Opportunities and Challenges: Quantitative Risk Dimensions

 \section{Quantitative Risk Dimensions}

 As the AI community moves toward more quantitative model risk assessments, we need to understand what risks can be meaningfully measured.
 In this section, we propose a non-exhaustive list of risk dimensions.
-Specifically, we focus in on risk dimensions that have metrics with the the properties defined in the following section, and that rely on nothing more than the model and data underpinning the AI system for their evaluation.
+Specifically, we focus in on risk dimensions that have metrics with certain desirable properties (to be discussed in Section~\ref{sec-ideal}) and that rely on nothing more than the model and data underpinning the AI system for their evaluation.
 For each, we describe the risk dimension, explain how the risk may manifest, and point to existing measurement approaches.